- HUPD Response to a Reported Incident of Sexual Assault, Dating Violence, Domestic Violence, or Stalking

 - Seek medical and/or counseling assistance at HUHS.
 Even if you do not choose to obtain forensic evidence collection, health care providers can treat injuries and take steps to address concerns about pregnancy or sexually transmitted diseases.

 - Report the incident to Harvard’s Title IX Officer, or to your School or Unit’s Title IX Coordinator.
-The Title IX Officer and the Title IX Coordinators are responsible for coordinating Harvard’s compliance with Title IX.
-The University Title IX Officer can be reached at 617-495-4134 and is located in the Richard A. and Susan F. Smith Campus Center, 1350 Massachusetts Avenue, Suite 935.
+The Title IX Officer and the Title IX Coordinators are responsible for coordinating Harvard’s compliance with Title IX and can inform you about the University’s policy against sexual and gender-based harassment (which includes sexual assault, domestic violence, dating violence and stalking) and the procedures to file a formal complaint.
+They may also explain and implement interim measures.
+The University Title IX Officer can be reached at 617-495-4134 and is located at 44R Brattle Street 2nd Floor, Cambridge.
+To find your local School or Unit Title IX Coordinator, please visit: http://odr.harvard.edu/title-ix-coordinators.

 - Where appropriate, report the incident to your local human resource official.